-17. Add the appropriate amount of Arctic Cat Synthetic Transaxle Fluid to the transaxle; then install the fill plug and tighten to 18 ft-lb.
+17. Add approximately 1.2 quarts of Arctic Cat Synthetic Transaxle Fluid to the transaxle.
+Verify fluid is level with the bottom threads of the fill plug hole; then install the fill plug and tighten to 18 ft-lb.

 1. Using new lock nuts, secure the bracket to the rear of the transaxle.
 Tighten to 38 ft-lb.
 2. Place the transaxle into position on the rear mounting studs and secure using new lock nuts.
 Tighten to 25 ft-lb.